 Tummy Tuck Surgery in Paramus, New Jersey – Bergen County Abdominoplasty

-Exercise and diet can only do so much when it comes to ridding your midsection of excess fat and loose skin.
+Exercise and diet can only do so much when it comes to ridding your midsection of excess skin and excess fat.
 Your body is programmed to store fat in certain areas, this makes weight loss difficult and significant weight loss extremely difficult.
 Stomachs are one of those places, that’s why a muffin top is so common.
 Weakened skin elasticity and postpartum abdominal muscle separation make the issue even harder to deal with.
-Chances are that you’ve tried dieting and exercise, only to find that even with the strictest self-discipline, you weren’t seeing the hourglass shape or six-pack abs they were hoping for… here is where the tummy tuck.
+Tummy tuck candidates often tried dieting and exercise for weight loss, only to find that even with the strictest self-discipline, they weren’t seeing the hourglass shape or six-pack abs they were hoping for… here is where the tummy tuck surgery comes in.

 - Tummy Tuck eliminates unwanted excess skin and fat for a flatter, firmer stomach that for most, cannot be achieved with weight loss

 - Tummy Tuck tightens loose skin and abdominal skin so that it no longer sags or looks crepey (this is often called a pooch)

-- Fixes separated ab muscles so your stomach doesn’t bulge out
+- Tummy Tuck fixes separated ab muscles so your stomach doesn’t bulge out

-- Improves the appearance of stretch marks for a better complexion
+- Tummy Tuck improves the appearance of stretch marks on the skin for a better complexion

-- Reshapes your belly button for a more youthful appearance
+- Tummy Tuck reshapes your belly button for a more youthful appearance

 Why you should get your tummy tuck at The Breslow Center